sarveshy200/Weather-App/README.md

 - This Weather App was created for educational purposes and is not intended for commercial use.
 - Thanks to OpenWeatherMap for providing the API to fetch weather data.

----

-Feel free to customize this README to fit the specific details of your Weather App and the API provider you choose.
-Happy coding!